 Group Size: 25-100 people

-*If you desire this workshop to include a transracial adult adoptee panel, there is an additional fee.
-The fee allows us to compensate the panelists.
+If you desire this workshop to include a transracial adult adoptee panel, there is an additional fee which allows for panelist compensation.

 Style: Video | Small Groups | Discussion-based